In recent years, the military retirement system has become a bit more complicated. Here are some basics to help you understand what to expect.

-- The VA rating for disability of m70% or higher must be awarded within 4 years of retirement.
+- The VA rating for disability of m70 percent or higher must be awarded within four years of retirement.

 - The VA rating must be 70% or higher for each month.
 If the rating falls below 70% any given month, then the retiree has no entitlement to special compensation for that month.

 Unlike active duty pay, retired/retainer pay is only paid once per month.
-Your net retired/retainer pay should be sent to your financial institution by Direct Deposit unless you either reside in a foreign country, which Direct Deposit is not available.
+Your net retired/retainer pay should be sent to your financial institution by direct deposit unless you reside in a foreign country, which direct deposit is not available.
 Your retired pay will be deposited to your account on the first business day of the month following the end of the month.

 Any applicant who accepts employment with a foreign government without approval is subject to having reserve or retired pay withheld for the period of unauthorized employment.

 If you are retired and contemplating employment by a foreign government, you must obtain approval from the Secretary of the service concerned and the Secretary of State.

 Federal Civil Service Retirement

 If you retire from the military and are retired/retiring from Federal Civil Service, you can elect to waive your military retired pay in order to include your military service in the computation of your civil service annuity.

 However, for retired reservists, this is true only if you are service retired years of service or disability retired.
 If you are age retired (age 60) then there is no waiver or offset.
 If you choose to do so, you need to notify DFAS, in writing, at least 60 days prior to your planned civilian retirement date.
 It is suggested that you contact your civilian personnel office prior to the submission of your waiver request to ensure that you are aware of all the available options.